prettier/prettier/docs/integrating-with-linters.md

 The downsides of those plugins are:

 - You end up with a lot of red squiggly lines in your editor, which gets annoying.
-Prettier is supposed to make you forget about formatting but now you get it in your face all the time instead.
+Prettier is supposed to make you forget about formatting – and not be in your face about it!
 - They are slower than running Prettier directly.
 - They’re yet one layer of indirection where things may break.